-Upon the consummation of the offering, our board of directors will consist of directors.
-In accordance with our amended and restated certificate of incorporation and amended and restated by-laws, the number of directors on our board of directors will be determined from time to time by the board of directors, but shall not be less than three persons nor more than 20 persons.
+Upon the consummation of the offering, our board of directors will consist of six directors.
+In accordance with the Stockholders Agreement, we expect to increase the size of the board of directors to seven members within one year of the effective date of the registration statement of which this prospectus is a part.
+Subject to the terms of the Stockholders Agreement, pursuant to our amended and restated certificate of incorporation and amended and restated by-laws, the number of directors on our board of directors will be determined from time to time by the board of directors, but shall not be less than three persons nor more than 20 persons.